matrix-org/matrix-spec-proposals/proposals/msc3667-enforce-integer-power-levels.md

-# MSCXXXX: Enforce integer power levels
+# MSC3667: Enforce integer power levels

 The spec defines power levels in `m.room.power_levels` events as integers, but due to legacy behaviour in Synapse, string power levels are also accepted and parsed.
 The string parsing itself